-Our Higher Education for All (HEFA) program implements an individualized education plan for each adult and child within each family.
-Our HEFA team ensures that children are thriving in their schools and have what they need to succeed academically - and it works with adults to prepare them for stable jobs that pay living wages.
+Hope and a Home’s Higher Education for All (HEFA) program implements an individualized education plan for each adult and child within each family.
+The HEFA team ensures that children are thriving in their schools and have what they need to succeed academically.
+The program staff also work with adults to prepare them for stable jobs that pay living wages.

 - We assess each child’s academic standing, conduct classroom observations, and identify and secure the educational resources that children are entitled to by law: testing, evaluations, and appropriate school placements in public, charter, or private schools;